SAP-samples/abap-cheat-sheets/02_Structures.md

 "value assignments) ...
 DATA(struc_a) = VALUE struc_type( ).

-"... yields the same result as the following declaration.
+"... is similar to the following declaration.
 DATA struc_b TYPE struc_type.

 "Structures declared inline instead of an extra declared variable